,

 Links with our local library

 Our curriculum builds on prior learning and ensures progression as children move through school.
 We have a carefully planned book spine that ensures children explore a wide range of genres, authors and text types from the beginning of Nursery to the end of Year 6.
-From our youngest to oldest children, we follow the ‘Talk for Writing’ approach for teaching English.
-High quality texts are chosen to inspire and motivate our children, exciting and inspiring ‘hooks’ into the text are created by our teachers and clear and purposeful outcomes are planned for each unit.
+High quality texts inspire and motivate our children, exciting and inspiring ‘hooks’ into the text are created by our teachers and clear and purposeful outcomes are planned for each unit.
 The skills children learn in English lessons are then applied throughout the curriculum.

 Writing workshops with parents